ly16/ly16.github.io/_posts/2018-02-24-git-tutorial.md

     `git add filename` or `git add .` to add all your file in the current directory

-- check git status
+- Check git status
     `git status`

-    now you can see your files have added
+    Now you can see your files have added

     ```
     Lilis-MacBook-Pro:hw6 liliyu$ git status